crcx/retroforth/doc/RETRO-Book.md

 # Deprecation Policy

-As RETRO evolves, some words will become obsolete and no longer be needed.
+As Retro evolves, some words will become obsolete and no longer be needed.
 In each release, these will be marked as deprecated in the glossary.
 Any deprecated words will be removed in the next quarterly release.